adamgreen/mri-swd/README.md

 ![Dogfood Setup](images/dogfood.jpg)

 * __[8/25/2024]:__ The code found within this repository is now at the point where I regularly use it for debugging the `mri-swd` firmware itself and other RP2040 based projects.
 The WiFi abilities make it really useful for debugging RP2040 based electronics on mobile robot paltforms.
 Dogfooding it like this continue to surface more issues that can then be addressed to make it even better.
 I will continue with this dogfooding for several more months yet before deciding whether I should port `mri-swd` to the [Raspberry Pi Debug Probe](https://www.raspberrypi.com/products/debug-probe/) and make a more public announcement about this alternative debug probe firmware.
-* The initial goal is to just be able to debug and program the dual core [RP2040 microcontroller](https://www.raspberrypi.com/products/rp2040/).
-Support has also been added for the [nRF52xxx family of microcontrollers](https://infocenter.nordicsemi.com/index.jsp?topic=%2Fstruct_nrf52%2Fstruct%2Fnrf52.html) which was good for making sure that it doesn't only work on the RP2040.
+* The initial goal is to just be able to debug and program the dual core [RP2040](https://www.raspberrypi.com/products/rp2040/) and [RP2350](https://www.raspberrypi.com/products/rp2350/) microcontrollers.
+Support has also been added for the [nRF52xxx family of microcontrollers](https://infocenter.nordicsemi.com/index.jsp?topic=%2Fstruct_nrf52%2Fstruct%2Fnrf52.html) which was good for making sure that it doesn't only work on the RP2xx parts.
 Support for other Cortex-M based microcontrollers may be added in the future but it isn't currently a priority.
 * The `mri-swd` firmware is initially being developed to run on the low cost [Pico W](https://www.adafruit.com/product/5526).
 It will use the Pico W's WiFi capabilities to wirelessly communicate with GDB.
 No intermediate program like OpenOCD will be required since the [mri remote debug stub](https://github.com/adamgreen/mri) functionality will be running on the Pico W itself.
 * I want to concentrate on making this debugger work as well as possible for the devices and features that it does support.
 This brings me to my list of  **Non-Goals**:
   * JTAG Support